William H. Harries

 William Henry Harries (January 15, 1843 – July 23, 1921) was an American lawyer and Democratic politician.
-He was a member of the United States House of Representatives, representing Minnesota during the Fifty-second Congress.
+He was a United States House of Representatives member, representing Minnesota during the Fifty-second Congress.
 Earlier, he served in the famed Iron Brigade of the Army of the Potomac through most of the American Civil War.

 Early life

 Harries was born near Dayton, Ohio.
 He moved to La Crosse, Wisconsin, and enlisted as a private in Company B, 2nd Wisconsin Infantry Regiment on April 18, 1861.
 He was wounded at the Battle of Antietam.
 He was commissioned captain of Company F, Third Regiment, United States Veteran Volunteers, General Hancock's corps, on December 21, 1864, and was honorably discharged on April 17, 1866.

 Legal career

-Harries graduated from the law school of the University of Michigan at Ann Arbor in 1868.
+Harries graduated from the University of Michigan at Ann Arbor law school in 1868.
 He was admitted to the bar in 1868, and commenced practice in Hokah, Minnesota.
 He later practiced in Caledonia, Minnesota.
 He served as prosecuting attorney of Houston County, Minnesota, from 1874 to 1878.